 The National Police, (Cuerpo Nacional de Policia), handle the issue of NIE’s, and any one planning to carry out a transaction in Spain, e.g. buying a car, holiday home, or various other interests, needs to have one.

 The NIE identifies you whenever you do something official, or which involves the authorities.
 For example paying taxes, buying a property; signing a document at Notary; starting a business; or becoming a director of a Spanish company.

 The NIE is not a fiscal (tax) residency identification – you can have a NIE and be fiscal resident in another country, however it is used to link payments to you that may be due, including tax amongst others.
-Both EU citizens and non-EU citizens are issued with NIE’s, and if you become resident, you keep the same NIE when you apply for your residence certificate.
+Both EU citizens and non-EU citizens are issued with NIE’s, and if you become resident, you keep the same NIE when you apply for your residence certificate or card.

 You can obtain an NIE via the Spanish embassy before you come to Spain.
 To do it this way, you take your application in person to the Consulate General, and it is then passed on to the National Police in Spain to be processed as usual.
 This can take anything from 2 – 4 weeks.

 Most people apply direct when they arrive in Spain, or have someone handle it on their behalf.
 Often estate agents, or lawyers will do this for you when you’re using them for a property purchase.
 If your lawyer is getting your NIE for you, it’s worth checking if they are charging you.
 Lawyer’s fees for the service are usually quite a lot higher than a gestoria or other companies, like ourselves, who provide general assistance services.

 If you’re doing this yourself, you first need to make an appointment at the National Police station in your area that has a foreigners department.
 Most appointments now have to be booked online, however the process does vary from one place to another and in some places you still have to book by telephone, or go in person to make your appointment.